-- A tunnelled section, with a minimum length from Blamey Road to Manningham Road (described in Section 6.4.1) - A section of the road in cutting, extending from Blamey Road to Watsonia railway station, running alongside Simpson Barracks (described in Section 6.4.1) - Interchanges at M80 Ring Road/Greensborough Bypass, Grimshaw Street, Lower Plenty Road, Manningham Road and the Eastern Freeway (described in Section 6.4.2) - Upgrades to the Eastern Freeway to increase its capacity in both directions, with dedicated carriageways between Middleborough Road and Burke Road to separate through traffic from traffic entering and exiting the freeway (described in Section 6.4.3) - A new Doncaster Busway system along the Eastern Freeway from Doncaster Park and Ride to Hoddle Street (described in Section 6.4.4).
+- A tunnelled section, with a minimum length from Blamey Road to Manningham Road (described in Section 2) - A section of the road in a trench, extending from Blamey Road to Watsonia railway station, running alongside Simpson Barracks (described in Section 2) - Interchanges at M80 Ring Road (otherwise known as the Metropolitan Ring Road)/ Greensborough Bypass, Grimshaw Street, Lower Plenty Road, Manningham Road and the Eastern Freeway (described in Section 3) - Upgrades to the Eastern Freeway to increase its capacity in both directions, with dedicated carriageways between Middleborough Road and Burke Road to separate through traffic from traffic entering and exiting the freeway (described in Section 4) - A new Doncaster Busway system along the Eastern Freeway from Doncaster Park and Ride to Hoddle Street (described in Section 5).

-NELP undertook further investigation of options within the corridor for these design elements.
-This section of the chapter provides a summary of the options investigated.
+North East Link Project undertook further investigation of feasible options within the corridor for these design elements to develop the reference project.
+This attachment provides a summary of the options investigated.

-The options associated with the different design elements followed a set of criteria which reflect the transport system objectives and decision-making principles informed by the Transport Integration Act 2010 (Vic).
-Refer to Chapter 2 - Project rationale for further detail.
-Key aspects of the criteria are described in Table 6-4 below and referenced throughout Section 6.4.
+A set of criteria were used to assess the options associated with the different design elements.
+These criteria were developed to reflect the transport system objectives and decision-making principles informed by the Transport Integration Act 2010 (Vic).
+Refer to PER Chapter 2 - Objective of the action for further detail.

+Key aspects of the criteria are described in Table IV-1 and referenced throughout this attachment.